Title: An Ember in the Ashes

 The story of two boys attempting to break the world record for longest kiss is told through the voices of the boys and young men of the generation before them who died of AIDS.
 Their attempt is the catalyst for varied stories of young men in the towns nearby who are going through challenges of their own, some of not of their own making and others due to the misunderstandings that have always plagued those young and in love.

 This two-volume graphic novel tells the intertwined stories of Little Bao and Vibiana, two young people caught on opposite sides of the Boxer Rebellion.
 Little Bao’s story tells of his life growing up in the village outside of the large cities and how the life of the farmers grew worse and worse as the wealth was consolidated in the hands of the foreign entities who effectively ruled China.
 Vibiana’s story is one of a young girl whose life is altered when she discovers the teachings of Christianity and the avenue it allows her to forge a life of her own outside of the roles her family has assigned for her.

 Midwinterblood by Marcus Sedgwick

 In 2073, Eric is sent to an island off the coast called the Blessed Island to investigate a mysterious flower called the Dragon Orchid.
 There he meets an island of people who guard the secret while putting on a show of being kind and helpful.
 As he stumbles upon the secret of the Dragon Orchid, Eric relives seven interconnected stories of love, betrayal, tragedy, and horror, revealing the true history of his life and his connection to a young woman named Merle.

 The Milford Public Library is pleased to offer a wide variety of eBooks/audiobooks and digital magazines for your enjoyment.
-For all three services, you must have a valid Milford Public Library card.
+For all services, you must have a valid Milford Public Library card.